-Join Cris Ippolite for an in-depth discussion in this video Class enrollment example, part of Relational Database Design with FileMaker Pro.
+Join Cris Ippolite for an in-depth discussion in this video Class enrollment example, part of FileMaker Pro: Relational Database Design (2011).

 - In this movie, we're going to use…a real world use case to apply…what we've already learned…about modeling relationships.…But this time, we're gonna look at one…to one relationships and instances.…Remember, data modeling breaks down…into three phases.…First you develop a list of entities or tables…that belong in the data model.…Next you determine and diagram the relationships…between those entities.…And finally, review the diagram…for correctness and consistency.…Sometimes you'll revisit steps one…and two when necessary.…